sourcegraph/careers/job-descriptions/ux-designer.md

 - Contribute to the overall strategy and decision-making about Sourcegraph’s features.
 - Drive continual progress towards a cohesive, delightful experience for a technical audience through iterative improvements.
 - Have the autonomy to facilitate conversations, solve problems, and execute the designs.
-- Pull together insights from conversations with developers and customers to propose a variety of solutions, then collaborate with product and engineering to determine the best solutions to problems.
+- Pull together insights to propose a variety of solutions, then collaborate with product and engineering to determine the best solutions to problems.
 - Use prototyping and usability testing to inform and validate designs.

 We will encourage and support you to: